imrsaleh/Easy-M3U-Playlist-Creator/README.md

 1-Channel Information:

 Fill in the required fields for each channel.
-Fields like License Type, License Key, and Manifest Type are for DRM configuration
+Fields like License Type, License Key are for DRM configuration

 2-Clear Fields: